electronstorm/TMF3-Missions/README.md

 # Usage

-Every folder in this repository follow the naming convention [mission_name].[island].
+Every folder in this repository follow the naming convention [type]_[mission_name].[island].
 You can simply clone the repository and open it up in the Arma 3.
 You will need to have Team One Tactical's modset loaded.

+# Available mission types
+- co - COOP
+- cz - COOP with Zeus
+- adv - Adversarial

 # Credits
 - TMF Team - https://github.com/TMF3/TMF